fawda123/CABW2018_dataviz/README.md

 Michelle Tang and Calvin Yang, California State Water Resources Control Board. *An Analysis of Using Data Visualization to Drive Organizational Change at the Water Boards*

-Melanie Gogul-Prokurat, California Department of Fish and Wildlife
+Melanie Gogul-Prokurat, California Department of Fish and Wildlife. *Areas of Conservation Emphasis (ACE): a CDFW analysis and visualization of map-based biodiversity and conservation data*

 Pete Kauhanen, San Francisco Estuary Institute, *Rapid Assessment at Scale: Remote-Sensing Tools for Timely Detection of Human and Wildlife Health Hazards*